 The consolidated financial statements of Senti Biosciences, Inc. and subsidiary as of December 31, 2021 and 2020, and for each of the years in the two-year period ended December 31, 2021, have been included herein and elsewhere in the registration statement in reliance upon the report of KPMG LLP, independent registered public accounting firm, appearing elsewhere herein, and upon authority of said firm as experts in accounting and auditing.
-The audit report covering the December 31, 2021 consolidated financial statements contains an explanatory paragraph that states that Senti Biosciences, Inc. and subsidiary's recurring losses, negative cash flows from operations and accumulated deficit raised substantial doubt about the entity's ability to continue as a going concern as of the date of such audit report.
+The audit report covering the December 31, 2021 consolidated financial statements contains an explanatory paragraph that states that Senti Biosciences, Inc. and subsidiary's recurring losses, negative cash flows from operations and accumulated deficit raise substantial doubt about the entity's ability to continue as a going concern.
 The consolidated financial statements do not include any adjustments that might result from the outcome of that uncertainty.